 Fairness?
 (They should immigrate legally – our ancestors did).
-Contemporary nativists assume that their families immigrated legally.
-But many people who arrived between 1790 and 1924 would not be allowed in under current policies.
+Contemporary nativists proudly assert that their families immigrated legally.
+But, as I noted above, many people who arrived between 1790 and 1924 would not be allowed in under current policies.
 During that time the U.S. allowed any able-bodied non-Asians to immigrate.
 There was very little federal regulation and virtually no laws to break.
 There were no numerical limitations, no border surveillance, no requirements to have an existing family or employment relationship with someone in the U.S., and no need to obtain visas prior to arriving.
-Immigrants would simply arrive at ports of entry (such as Ellis Island and other seaports), be inspected, and be allowed in if they didn’t fall into any of the excluded categories.
-Once the Immigration Service was created, it excluded only 1 percent of the 25 million immigrants from Europe who arrived at Ellis Island between 1880 and World War I.
+Immigrants would simply arrive at ports of entry such as Ellis Island, be inspected for disease, and attain entry if they didn’t fall into any of the excluded categories.
+Once the Immigration Service was created, it excluded only one percent of the 20 million immigrants from Europe who arrived at Ellis Island between 1880 and World War I.

-Indeed, large numbers of illegal but European immigrants benefited from amnesties.
+Meanwhile, large numbers of illegal but European immigrants benefited from amnesties.
 The 1929 Registry Act allowed “honest law-abiding aliens” to register as permanent residents for a fee of $20 if they could prove they had lived in the U.S. since 1921 and were of “good moral character.”
 Between 1925 and 1965, 200,000 illegal Europeans legalized their status.
-Our ancestors entered America legally – well, maybe.
+Our ancestors entered America legally – well, maybe…

 The subtext of this argument (It’s not fair – we played by the rules and got screwed!) is voiced by those who believed naively in the Dream, who have suffered under economic centralization, who feel that they have been victimized by minorities and who cling to their white privilege because they have little else to hold onto.
-This misdirected anger arises at every point in American history when economic depression (and there were several of them in the 19th century) throws our sense of who we are – the people who make their own futures, who build the dream of prosperity – into jeopardy.
+This misdirected anger arises at every point in American history when economic depression throws our sense of who we are – the people who make their own futures, who build the dream of prosperity – into jeopardy.
 Nativist reactionaries from every period have always been drawn from the economically insecure lower-middle class, not the poor.
 This includes the Ku Klux Klan, which, between 1915 and 1925 had 4-5 million members, including tens of thousands of Protestant ministers.

 Again, most of the above comprises the logical rebuttal to the reactionary rhetoric.
-However, these facts have little effect on the public discourse, because they don’t address the deeper emotional fears that conservatives manipulate so adroitly, such as the sixth issue: the very recent (but very old) fear-mongering about dirty immigrant children bringing horrible diseases with them, infecting the good citizens in El Norte.
-Filth and disease:
+However, these facts have little effect on the public discourse, because they don’t address the deeper emotional fears that conservatives manipulate so adroitly, such as the sixth issue: the very recent (but very old) fear-mongering about dirty immigrant children bringing horrible diseases with them, infecting the good citizens of El Norte.